Badass Women Who Rock: The Queens of the Stage and Studio

 💥 Courtney Love

-Her stage wasn’t a platform—it was a detonation zone.
+Her stage wasn’t a platform—it was detonation.
+Every set was shrapnel and lipstick.

 🎤 Brittany Howard